Mountain View, Colorado: Community events

-Police department controversies
+Police department history and ticketing

-The Mountain View Police Department has been criticized for its overuse of issuing citations for menial traffic violations.
+In 2014, The Mountain View Police Department was criticized for its overuse of issuing citations for menial traffic violations.
 Officers have frequently issued tickets for such violations as cracked windshields or objects such as air fresheners hanging from rearview mirrors.
 In 2013, the department issued more citations than the cities of Denver, Aurora, and Boulder, combined.
 Nearly half of the town's revenue comes from court fees and citations, according to its 2014 budget.
 A typical "obstructed view" citation alone can run someone $80, which includes a $30 surcharge.
 It is alleged that the excessive enforcement of these laws is motivated to raise revenues for the police department, a force with only nine full-time or part-time officers.

 In 2014, the Mountain View Police Department was mentioned in a "Best of the Worst" piece on Reason TV, pointing out that Mountain View police fund their own jobs in part by over-ticketing out-of-town motorists for obstructed view citations.

 Mountain View PD was again featured in a 2015 interview with 9NEWS KUSA reporter Jeremy Jojola following an investigation by 9NEWS of all 270 Colorado municipalities with respect to budgets and police ticketing of motorists.
 In 2014, Mountain View brought in 53 percent of total town revenue from police tickets.
 Mountain View issues tickets for the primary enforcement of a seat-belt violations in addition to the "obstructed view" violations previously mentioned.